ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

+- [20 May 2024] Our paper titled "Seeing is (Not) Believing: Practical Phishing Attacks Targeting Social Media Sharing Cards" is available on [arXiv](https://arxiv.org/abs/2405.10758).

 - [17 May 2024] Our paper titled "GPT Store Mining and Analysis" is available on [arXiv](https://arxiv.org/abs/2405.10210).

 - [08 May 2024] Our paper titled "Large Language Models for Cyber Security: A Systematic Literature Review" is available on [arXiv](https://arxiv.org/abs/2405.04760).